annalysianska-svg/ontario-potential-output-growth/README.md

 For example, holding labour growth constant, a 1% increase in capital growth is associated with approximately a 0.876% increase in GDP growth.
 The Durbin-Watson statistic for this model is 1.228, which represents a substantial improvement relative to the log-log regression, although the adjusted R-squared falls to 0.707, which remains statistically and economically meaningful.
 The model captures the main pattern of accelerations and slowdowns in GDP growth, even if it does not track individual observations as tightly as the levels regression.

-This is the model used for the remainder of the project.
+Moreover, the fit improves toward the end of the sample.
+For these reasons, the log-first-differences model is used in the remainder of the paper to obtain the capital and labour coefficients that are applied in the growth-rate simulations and then mapped back into the level series.

 ## Potential output construction